techspecc/ghost-directory-table/README.md

 # Ghost Publication Directory Table

+Licensed under the MIT License; you may use, modify, and redistribute this table.

-A lightweight, shareable sortable table for listing Ghost publications.
-The markup, styles, and JavaScript are framework-free, making it easy to drop into a Ghost custom HTML card, portal page, or reusable snippet.
+This guide explains how to preview, embed, and customize a sortable directory table for Ghost publications.
+Everything ships as plain HTML, CSS, and vanilla JavaScript so you can paste it into Ghost or integrate it into your theme.

-## Features
-- Accessible, keyboard-friendly column sorting with numeric support
-- Minimal, theme-agnostic styling that you can override in your theme
-- Drop-in HTML snippet ready for Ghost's editor or site-wide code injection

-## Repo structure
+## Files Included
-- `index.html` — demo page that showcases the table and sample rows
+- `index.html` — Demo page with sample rows and assets wired up.
-- `assets/css/directory-table.css` — scoped styles for the table wrapper and headers
+- `assets/css/directory-table.css` — Scoped table styles.
-- `assets/js/sortable-table.js` — dependency-free sorter that binds to tables marked with `data-sortable-table`
+- `assets/js/sortable-table.js` — Dependency-free sorter bound to elements tagged with `data-sortable-table`.

+## Highlights
+- Keyboard-friendly column sorting with optional numeric comparison.
+- Neutral styling that plays nicely with existing Ghost themes.
+- Drop-in markup ready for Ghost cards or site-wide injection.

-## Quick start
+## Preview Locally
-1. Clone or download this directory.
+1. Clone or download this folder.
-2. Open `index.html` in your browser to see the table in action.
+2. Open `index.html` in a browser.
-3. Replace the sample `<tbody>` rows with your own publication data.
+3. Swap the sample `<tbody>` rows with your publication data to see it live.

-## Using inside Ghost
+## Embed in Ghost

-### Option 1: Custom HTML card (per page)
+### Option 1: Custom HTML card (single post/page)
-1. In the Ghost editor, add a **HTML** card.
+1. In the Ghost editor, add an **HTML** card.
-2. Paste the snippet below, replacing the sample rows with your own.
+2. Paste the snippet below and replace the sample rows.
-3. Publish/update the post.
+3. Publish or update the post.

+### Option 2: Site-wide code injection
+1. Paste the CSS block into **Settings → Code injection → Site header**.
+2. Paste the script block into **Site footer**.
+3. Insert the table markup wherever you need the directory (without repeating the style/script blocks).

 ```html
 <style>